alliechoate/webpage/content/home.md

 description: HOME
 ---

-Thanks for stopping by my personal page!
+<br><br>

-This is my 'work in progress website' where I hope to add new R-Code and other helpful resources (both clinical and statistics related).
-Feel free to e-mail me with questions.
+Thanks for visiting my personal website!
+Here you'll find R-code from some of my personal research projects and class assignments, teaching materials I've created for our graduate level intro to regression/ANOVA course, and some  details about my current research projects/interests.
+Please feel free to e-mail me with questions!